 Supported Platforms: iOS, Android, Windows PC, Sony PlayStation 4, SteamOS among others

-Another popular choice among game developers is Unreal Engine, an open source game development tool built and frequently updated by Epic Games.
-Thanks to its robust platform and stunning visuals, many companies prefer to create their AAA titles using Unreal Engine.
+Another popular choice among developers is Unreal Engine, an open source mobile game development tool built and frequently updated by Epic Games.
+Thanks to its robust platform and stunning visuals, many companies prefer to create their AAA titles using this open source for mobile games.

-Unreal Engine is packed with impressive tools and features that make the game engine stand out among its competitors.
-Some of these tools and features include dynamic shadows, physically-based rendering, custom post-processing, real-time rendering tool, a complete audio system, film-quality visual effects creation tool, and an instant game preview.
+This open source engine is easy to use and is packed with impressive tools and features that make the game engine stand out among its competitors.
+Some of these tools and features include dynamic shadows, physically-based rendering, custom post-processing, a real-time rendering tool, a complete audio system, a film-quality visual effects creation tool, and an instant game preview.

-Another edge that Unreal Engine has compared to other game development tools is that it fully supports complex VR scenes at very high frame rates, too.
+Another edge that this open source104444444444 has compared to other mobile game development tools is that it fully supports complex VR scenes at very high frame rates, too.
 Aside from creating demanding AAA games of different genres, it can also be used in filmmaking and photoreal visualisation.